ducciorocchini/geompy/man/barnsley_fern.md

-Here is a **clean, self-contained Markdown document** describing the geometric Barnsley fern Python function.
-You can paste this directly into a `.md` file, GitHub README, or documentation site.

----

 # Geometric Fern (Barnsley IFS) in Python

 This document describes a reusable Python function that generates and optionally plots a **geometric Barnsley fern** using an **Iterated Function System (IFS)**.